Deepakgauttam/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

   }
 }

-const person1 = new Person('Asabeneh', 'Yetayeh', 250, 'Finland', 'Helsinki')
+const person1 = new Person('Deepak', 'Gauttam', 250, 'Finland', 'Helsinki')
 const person2 = new Person('Lidiya', 'Tekle', 28, 'Finland', 'Espoo')

 console.log(person1.getScore) // We do not need parenthesis to call a getter method